-Discussions on external motivators such as Status with experts, status with peers, material acquisition and competitiveness, as well as internal motivators including Achievement via independence and concern for excellence.
-Understanding reward and penalty motivation.
+Course discussion will focus on external motivators such as status with experts, status with peers, material acquisition and competitiveness, as well as internal motivators including achievement via independence and concern for excellence.
+Additional focus will be on understanding reward and penalty motivation.